Maurice A. Deane Distinguished Professor of Constitutional Law, Faculty Director of International Programs and Hofstra

 J.D., Yale Law School

 He is the co-author, with John Yoo, of Taming Globalization: International Law, the U.S. Constitution, and the New World Order (Oxford University Press 2012).
 He also has published more than 40 law review articles, book chapters, symposia contributions, and essays.
 He has given dozens of academic lectures and workshops at major universities and conferences in the United States, Europe and Asia.

-Before joining the Hofstra Law faculty in 2002, Professor Ku served as a law clerk to Judge Jerry Smith of the U.S. Court of Appeals for the Fifth Circuit, and as an Olin Fellow and Lecturer in Law at the University of Virginia Law School.
+Before joining the Hofstra Law faculty, Professor Ku served as a law clerk to the Honorable Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit, and as an Olin Fellow and Lecturer in Law at the University of Virginia Law School.
 Professor Ku also practiced as an associate at the New York City law firm of Debevoise & Plimpton, specializing in litigation and arbitration arising out of international disputes.
-He has also been a visiting professor at the College of William & Mary Marshall-Wythe School of Law in Williamsburg, Virginia, and a Fulbright Distinguished Lecturer in Law at East China University of Political Science and Law in Shanghai, China, and a Taiwan Fellow at the National Taiwan University in Taipei, Taiwan.
+He has been a visiting professor at the College of William & Mary Marshall-Wythe School of Law in Williamsburg, Virginia, a Fulbright Distinguished Lecturer in Law at East China University of Political Science and Law in Shanghai, China, and a Taiwan Fellow at National Taiwan University in Taipei, Taiwan.
 He is a member of the New York Bar and a graduate of Yale College and the Yale Law School.